 Stina Leicht is an award-nominated sf/fantasy writer.
 When she was small she wanted to grow up to be like Vincent Price.
-Unfortunately, there are no basements in Texas -- thus, making it impossible to wall up anyone alive under the house.
+Unfortunately, there are no basements in Texas -- thus, making it impossible to wall up anyone alive in the cellar.
 Alas, she'll have to resign herself to going quietly mad while wearing a smoking jacket.
 Too bad Texas is hot, she doesn't smoke and therefore, doesn't own a smoking jacket.

 The Fey and the Fallen